mateog4712/KnotAli-RawData/RawData/readme.md

-Data originally belongs to David Mattews
+Data originally belongs to David Matthews
+Files are presented as given with duplicates removed